 Self-harm and young people has rarely been out of the news in 2019.
-The prevalence of self-harm content online, coupled with a reported and dramatic rise in self-harming behaviour has lead to much debate about what triggers self-harming behaviour, how online platforms should act on this content and how we can protect those young people that are struggling.
+The prevalence of self-harm content online, coupled with a reported and dramatic rise in self-harming behavior has lead to much debate about what triggers self-harming behavior, how online platforms should act on this content and how we can protect those young people that are struggling.

 Social networking platforms have taken a number of differing stances on self-harm content.
-Instagram has taken the high profile decision to ban all self-harm content across their network, including drawings and including content which had not been flagged.
-In contrast, it remains possible to access multiple images of self-harm through Google search, although efforts do seem to have been made to prioritise recovery content.
+Instagram has taken the high-profile decision to ban all self-harm content across their network, including drawings and including content that had not been flagged.
+In contrast, it remains possible to access multiple images of self-harm through Google search, although efforts do seem to have been made to prioritize recovery content.

 At TalkLife we wanted to engage with this challenge, and understand the processes better, so that we could better support those who were struggling.
 In 2019 we ran a snapshot user poll across the TalkLife community to hear of their experiences of sharing and viewing self-harm content online.

 The following statistics are the results from a sample of the community;432 users self selected and consented to take part in the survey.
 We asked a range of questions that explored the viewing and posting of graphic self-harm content and also explored views on how this content should be handled.
 We explore some of the results below.

 68% of respondents had viewed graphic self harm content.